 The hard drive space is still pretty impressive compared to many other streaming devices on the market.
 They have two sizes 32 GB and for about $100 more the 64 GB.
 Processing power and specs are the same in every other way.

-Seamless integration with iTunes, Apple music, Ipads, Iphones, and Macs is really where this unit shines.
-Apple AirPlay allows you to easily stream content from any of these devices onto you big TV with a swipe and a tap of your finger.
+Seamless integration with iTunes, Apple Music, Ipads, Iphones, and Macs is really where this unit shines.
+Apple AirPlay allows you to easily stream content from any of these devices onto your big TV with a swipe and a tap of your finger.

 The best Android option is the Roku unlike Amazon or Apple there is no pressure or constant presence to purchase their products.
 They just want to provide customers with as many available online services at a reasonable price.